38

-Shortly after suspecting that I was pregnant and confirming that suspicion with a drugstore pregnancy test, I called my doctor’s office.
-My husband and I assumed that the next step in this journey we were now on was to see the doctor.
+Shortly after suspecting I was pregnant and confirming that suspicion with a drugstore pregnancy test, I called my doctor’s office.
+I assumed the next step in my pregnancy was to see a doctor.
 The nurse on the other end of the phone, however, seemed to wonder why on earth I was calling.
-It didn’t help that I’ve seen three different doctors at that clinic over the past several years when I get a bad cold or strep throat, and the last time I was sick they refused to take walk-ins and I had to go to a different clinic.
+It didn’t help that I’ve seen three different doctors at the clinic over the past several years.
 But finally she booked the appointment for me.

-At my appointment, they repeated the pregnancy test, and when I saw the doctor, he told me that I was indeed pregnant.
+At my appointment, the nurse repeated the pregnancy test.
+When I saw the doctor, he told me that I was indeed pregnant.
 (I already knew that.)
 Then he asked me, “Do you want to keep it?”

 “The pregnancy,” he responded.

 “Of course,” I said, but I was shocked by his question.
-My husband and I told ourselves he probably just had to ask it as a routine question, but it still unnerved me.
+I told myself he probably had to ask it as a routine question, but it unnerved me.
 I thought doctors were to be advocates of health and life, and if I didn’t “want to keep it,” then I wouldn’t have been there.

-The doctor calculated my due date, laughed when I mentioned what the date of conception was, gave me a little pamphlet, and sent me off to the receptionist to book my next appointment.
-I was a little disappointed.
-But I dutifully showed up for the next appointment, and the next.
+The doctor calculated my due date, laughed when I mentioned I knew my date of conception, gave me a little pamphlet, and sent me off to the receptionist to book my next appointment.
+I was a little disappointed, but I dutifully showed up for the next appointment, and the next.

 Show Comments